argilla-io/biome-text/docs/docs/documentation/user-guides/2-configuration.md

 ## Trainer

-The training in *biome.text* uses AllenNLP's feature rich [`GradientDescentTrainer`](https://docs.allennlp.org/main/api/training/trainer/#gradientdescenttrainer) and is configured via the [`TrainerConfiguration`](../../api/biome/text/configuration.md#trainerconfiguration) class.
+The training in *biome.text* uses the amazing [Pytorch Lightning Trainer](https://pytorch-lightning.readthedocs.io/en/latest/common/trainer.html) and is configured via the [`TrainerConfiguration`](../../api/biome/text/configuration.md#trainerconfiguration) class.
-The configuration is directly consumed by the `Pipeline.train` method and covers options for most common use cases.
+The configuration is directly consumed by the `biome.text.Trainer` class and covers options for most common use cases.

 ### AdamW optimizer with linear warm-up and decay